usharesoft/appcenter-docs/admin/en/source/pages/gdpr/delete-user.rst

 In order to get the appliance ID {aid} for each appliance created by the user to be erased, use ``appliance_getAll`` API call has to be used:

-Example of how to get the list of IDs of all the appliance linked to a specific user named 'johndoe' :
+Example of how to get the list of IDs of all the appliances linked to a specific user named 'johndoe' :

 .. code-block:: shell